Nepal Literature Festival

 Nepal Literature Festival (नेपाल साहित्य महोत्सव) is an annual international literary festival which takes place in Pokhara, Nepal (previously Kathmandu).
 It was founded in 2011 by Bookworm Foundation, a not-for-profit organization.
-IME Group is the current title sponsor of the festival.

 Timeline

 2011

-The first edition of the festival was held from 18–21 August in Gyan Mandala in Jhamsikhel, Lalitpur.
+The first edition of the festival was held from 18 to 21 August in Gyan Mandala in Jhamsikhel, Lalitpur.
 The festival was sponsored by Ncell, a telecommunication company.

 2012

-The second edition of festival was held from 20–23 September in the premises of the Nepal Academy at Kamaladi, Kathmandu The festival was sponsored by Ncell, a telecommunication company.
+The second edition of festival was held from 20 to 23 September in the premises of the Nepal Academy at Kamaladi, Kathmandu The festival was sponsored by Ncell, a telecommunication company.
 The festival had participated by international writers: Mark Tully, Indra Bahadur Rai and Ira Trivedi.